Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 Elixirs are not potions, as the name may suggest.
 They are in fact ingredients that can be used to craft potions.
 Elixirs are created from magical liquids in the _Mix Ingredients_ menu of the alembic.

 There are 6 tiers of elixirs based on potency: Dilute, Weak, Mild, Strong, Potent, Concentrated_.
 Each one is crafted from 3 different liquids of an equivalent tier.
 For example, a _Mild_ elixir (rank 3) is crafted from three different _Gravia_ liquids.
-Refer to the table of elixir recipes that I've added to the alchemy section of the[cheat sheet](http://wiki.wildlandermod.com/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Elixers)).
+Refer to the table of elixir recipes that I've added to the alchemy section of the [cheat sheet](/12Cheat-Sheets/Spell-Research-Cheat-Sheet-(Elixirs)).

 **Note**: many of the elixir recipes will not appear in the alembic menu until you have at least one of the required liquids for the recipe.

 Unlike standard ingredients, elixirs have 4 _identical_ effects, which means that each elixir can be used to craft a single type of potion.
-Despite this limitation, some of the elixir types (e.g. potent, concentrated) are much stronger than standard ingredients, and can be used to craft much better potions. using the best standard ingredients, with a elixer will produce a potion 4 times stronger than the best and second best combined.
+Despite this limitation, some of the elixir types (e.g. potent, concentrated) are much stronger than standard ingredients, and can be used to craft much better potions. using the best standard ingredients, with a elixir will produce a potion 4 times stronger than the best and second best combined.

 For example, the strongest "Fortify 1 hand" potion that can be made using standard ingredients (level 50 alchemy, both levels of Alchemical Lore perk, no gear or items), is a potion with +13% increase in 1H damage.
 If one of the ingredients is replaced with a Potent Elixir with the fortify 1 hand effect, the resulting potion will have +22% 1H damage; and if it's replaced with a Concentrated Elixir, the potion will have +31% damage.
 That's a significant improvement which gets even more pronounced at higher alchemy levels.